April 26, 2017

 Cost: Healthcare reimbursement programs have experienced continuous and tremendous changes in the past years.
 When Medicare was created, all services were paid as fees for service, which led to tremendous increases in the cost of care because providers had little incentive to reduce or avoid unnecessary expenditures.
 Years after, diagnosis-related group (DRG) was implemented as a method for decreasing government expenses.
 Under the DRG payment system, hospitals are paid a fixed amount for each diagnosis (DRG).

-After this implementation, and obviously getting some reduction on the expenses, the government initiated another model of payment: Capitation.
+After this implementation, and obviously getting some reduction in the expenses, the government initiated another model of payment: Capitation.
 Capitation payment can be defined as paying a fixed amount per individual being treated for a well-defined group of services.
 So, for example, a primary care provider might receive a capitation payment of $ 50 to $100 per member per month to provide an individual’s entire primary care physician services, including office visits, tests and other services.
-Once that model came into play the payers wanted their risk reduced and implemented “risk contracts.”
+Once that model came into play, the payers wanted their risk reduced and thus implemented “risk contracts.”
 These contracts created a situation whereby if a beneficiary patient needs more than just the routine level of care, and no proper utilization best practices or guidelines exist for the issues or they are not followed, the provider may lose money on that individual due to overutilization.
 Luckily, the provider costs are spread across a population of individuals so that providers or organizations such as Independent Physicians Association (IPA) or Managed Care Organization (MSO) consider the entire population that is capitated, rather than just an individual, and calculate if the total payments can offset the total costs.

 This is a very complicated topic that physicians face today.
 Overutilization of resources, readmissions, inappropriate use of resources, duplication of tests, lack of care coordination, and myriad other issues are causing an increase in the cost of these programs, while Medicare decreases the payments to physicians year after year.